techleadcoaching/coaching/getting-started.md

 ## How to Get Started

-If you're ready to get connected to the Network now either a tech lead or a coach, please navigate to our community engagement site at **[Tech Lead Coaching](https://techleadcoaching.com)**.
+It's easy!
+Sign up as a coach or a tech lead seeking coaching on our community webite: **[Tech Lead Coaching Networking](https://techleadcoaching.com)**

-For now, until the network grows and we build some technology to match coaches and tech leads, Michael Rice is handling all the coordination and matching.
-If you want to reach him direct drop a note to michael at techleadcoaching.com.
+For now, until the network grows and we build a platform or application to match coaches and tech leads, the community's organizer, Michael Rice, is handling all the coordination and matching.
+If you want to reach him directly send an email to michael at techleadcoaching dot com.

+## If You're Not Quite Ready To Get Started

+If you're not sure if you're ready to involved in the Network as a coach or tech lead right at the moment, that's fine!
+At [techleadcoaching.com](https://techleadcoaching.com) you can join at the "Lurker" level where we'll send you weekly email updates on what we're doing and how we grow as a community.

 ## We're Still Growing; Be Patient

 It can take a few hours or weeks to make a match, so please site tight!

-And in the meantime you can learn more:
+In the meantime you can learn more:

-* **Tech leads** - learn more about the tech lead role, the core tech lead skills our coaches tend to focus on, and more in the [tech lead section](./tech-leads) of the site.
+* **For tech leads**: learn more about the tech lead role, the core tech lead skills our coaches tend to focus on, and more in the [Tech Lead's Guide](./tech-leads) of the site.
-* **Coaches** - learn more about what it takes to be a coach, why it could be a rewarding experience for you, and how to be successful with it in the [coaches' section](./coaches) of the site.
+* **For coaches** - learn more about what it takes to be a coach, why it could be a rewarding experience for you, and how to be successful with it in the [Coach's Guide](./coaches) of the site.